 At MCAN Health, we know it is only natural for people to want to match their appearance with their personal identity.
 It is easy to criticize when you are a billionaire getting constant attention and validation – and wanting evermore.
 But we know how a Face Lift can change a person’s life for the better.
 We have proudly helped thousands of men and women to enjoy happier lives in greater accordance with themselves.

 There is no denying that a mature debate about cosmetic surgery can only be beneficial.
-Instead of caricaturing, however, we would rather appreciate celebrities such as Tesfaye to talk about responsible practices, psychological grounds for surgery, and expert advice.
+Instead of caricaturing, however, we would rather appreciate celebrities such as Tesfaye talking about responsible practices, psychological grounds for surgery, and expert advice.
 Such a discussion does not seem fit for American pop culture, however.